kananiyashvi180-svg/veloop-levelup-dashboard/README.md

 ❌ Payment processing
 ```

-The architecture keeps development data separated from UI components so that real product data can be integrated in the future.
+The architecture keeps development data separated from UI components so that real product data can be integrated in the future without restructuring the entire frontend.

 ---